2.9.1 – Procedure – Academic Standing & Financial Aid Satisfactory Academic Progress

 Part 6: Probation/Appeals

-Students who are suspended for the first time from LSC are required to sit out one term prior to re-entry without financial aid.
+Students who are suspended for the first time from LSC are required to sit out on semester prior to re-entry without financial aid.

 |Suspended at end of:||Earliest Semester to Return:|